Mohammad Khamenei

 Mohammad Khamenei (محمد خامنهای, born 25 December 1935) is an Iranian cleric and politician.
-He is the older brother of Ali Khamenei, the current Supreme Leader of Iran, and Hadi Khamenei.
+He is the older brother of Ali Khamenei, the second supreme leader of Iran, and Hadi Khamenei, and the uncle of Mojtaba Khamenei, the third and current Supreme Leader.
 Currently, he is the president of Iranology Foundation, and Sadra Islamic Wisdom Foundation, he is a professor at Allameh Tabataba'i University, School of International Relations and Al-Zahra University.
 He was also one of the compilers of the Constitution of the Islamic Republic of Iran and a member for the Islamic Consultative Assembly representing Mashhad.

 Biography

 Seyyed Mohammad Khamenei was born on 25 December 1935 to a religious family in Mashhad.
 He is the oldest son of Javad Khamenei and Khadijeh Mirdamadi.
-He is the older brother of current Supreme Leader of Iran, Ali Khamenei.
+He is the older brother of former Supreme Leader of Iran, Ali Khamenei.
 He studied religious sciences and Arabic with his father at a young age, when he was 12 he started studying Tajweed and the meanings and interpretation of the Quran at Nawab School in Howzah in Mashhad a with teachers such as Ayatollah Mohammad Hadi al-Milani, Ayatollah Hashem Qazvini, Ayatollah Mirza Javad Tehrani.
 In 1955, he went to Qom where he was taught philosophy with Ayatollah Muhammad Husayn Tabatabai, and other subjects with Ayatollah Ruhollah Khomeini and Ayatollah Hossein Borujerdi.
 In 1964, he graduated from Tehran School of Law and Political Science in Criminal Justice.